Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Wildlife rehabilitation experts

-To preserve the authenticity of the species, it’s best to leave any interaction between humans and bobcats at the hands of professionals.
-These cats are not pets—they are wild animals.
-If we can, Ohioans should preserve this environment, so they can live a natural life in the wild.
+To preserve the authenticity of the species, it’s best to leave interaction between humans and bobcats in the hands of professionals.
+They are not domesticated cats; they are wild animals.

 How to Own Cats Responsibly